Isser Harel: Intelligence in the State of Israel

-Upon the establishment of the State of Israel, Yisrael was given the rank of Lieutenant Colonel, then one of the highest ranks, just below Colonel (the rank of Aluf-Mishneh was only added in 1950, and the rank of Tat Aluf was introduced only after the Six-Day War).
+Upon the establishment of the State of Israel, Halperin was given the rank of Lieutenant Colonel, then one of the highest ranks, just below Colonel (the rank of Aluf-Mishneh was only added in 1950, and the rank of Tat Aluf was introduced only after the Six-Day War).
 He was appointed to head the "Shin Bet" (General Security Service), a branch of the IDF.
 (Later, the service became an independent organization outside the IDF framework, also known as the Shin Bet).

-The service under Yisrael's leadership had to be built from scratch, determining its principles, organizational structure, and methods of operation.
+The service under Halperin's leadership had to be built from scratch, determining its principles, organizational structure, and methods of operation.
 One of the basic principles he established was that the employees of the organization had to be full-fledged government employees, with appropriate ranking, salary, and social benefits, without the special privileges and perks typically associated with secret service personnel in undemocratic countries.
-Another principle set by Yisrael was that employees had to maintain a high moral standard, with no criminal background and no adventurist tendencies.
+Another principle set by Halperin was that employees had to maintain a high moral standard, with no criminal background and no adventurist tendencies.
 This principle, he claimed, was not adopted by military intelligence at that time, leading to scandals such as the Avri Elad and Mordechai Kedar cases.

-Yisrael also decided to break down the political and party-based barriers that existed before the establishment of the state.
+Halperin also decided to break down the political and party-based barriers that existed before the establishment of the state.
 He employed, without distinction, former members of the Haganah, Palmach, Irgun, and Lehi in the Shin Bet and later in the Mossad.
 This inclusive approach allowed individuals such as Yitzhak Shamir, a former commander of the Lehi and later Prime Minister of Israel, to be integrated into Israel's intelligence services.
 This policy contrasted with the prevailing sentiment of the time, expressed by David Ben-Gurion in his policy of "Without Herut and Maki", which marginalized members of the political right.
 Employing right-wing figures in government institutions was not common practice.

-During the 1948 Arab-Israeli War, the Shin Bet was primarily engaged in internal security matters.
+During the 1948 Arab–Israeli War, the Shin Bet was primarily engaged in internal security matters.
 After the war, the service expanded its operations to include counter-espionage and the monitoring of Israeli Arabs for intelligence purposes.

 Involvement with Ben-Gurion and political surveillance

-At this time, Yisrael grew closer to Prime Minister and Minister of Defense David Ben-Gurion.
+At this time, Halperin grew closer to Prime Minister and Minister of Defense David Ben-Gurion.
 Much of the information he provided Ben-Gurion around 1951 pertained to subversive activities against the state.
-However, in addition to providing intelligence of national importance, Yisrael also supplied politically charged information, including recommendations for actions by Mapai (Ben-Gurion's party) and details of developments within opposition parties.
+However, in addition to providing intelligence of national importance, Halperin also supplied politically charged information, including recommendations for actions by Mapai (Ben-Gurion's party) and details of developments within opposition parties.

 In 1951, the Mossad for Intelligence and Special Operations was established, with Reuven Shiloah as its head.
-In September 1952, Shiloah resigned and suggested to David Ben-Gurion that Yisrael Halperin (now known as Isser Harel) replace him.
+In September 1952, Shiloah resigned and suggested to David Ben-Gurion that Halperin Halperin (now known as Isser Harel) replace him.